The Tennessee Aquarium is dedicated to providing an inclusive environment in which all of our guests are welcomed, respected and valued.

 Tennessee Aquarium has partnered with KultureCity to improve our ability to assist and accommodate guests with sensory needs.
 Our objective is to provide an inclusive and seamless experience for all guests for all events including those with sensory needs.
 We strive to raise awareness of the needs and challenges faced by individuals with sensory processing disorders by supplying our Team Members with continuous training and by offering the resources and accommodations below to our guests.

-Sensory bags containing special KCVIP badges, fidget tools, noise canceling headphones and other resources are available for checkout (at no cost by leaving an ID) at our Guest Services Booth located at Tennessee Aquarium, Tennessee Aquarium IMAX 3D Theater and Tennessee Aquarium Conservation Institute.
+Sensory bags containing fidget tools, noise canceling headphones and other resources are available for checkout (at no cost by leaving an ID) at our Guest Services Booth located at Tennessee Aquarium, Tennessee Aquarium IMAX 3D Theater and Tennessee Aquarium Conservation Institute.

-Weighted lap pads are also available upon request (at no cost by leaving an ID).
+Weighted lap pads are available at the IMAX 3D Theater upon request (at no cost by leaving an ID).